pjohn1/quadcopter_simulation/README.md

 # Use of Generative AI

 There is no doubt that generative AI has become an incredible tool to aid in code generation.
 However, the goal of this project was for me to hone my coding skills.
-As such, generative AI was $\textbb{not}$ used for generating C++ code outside of the structure of the physics_sim.cpp file.
+As such, generative AI was not used for generating C++ code outside of the structure of the physics_sim.cpp file.

 Generative AI aided in the implementation of: